LispCookbook/cl-cookbook/error_handling.md

 it returns two things: `nil` and the condition that was signaled.
 We could not choose what to return.

-Rembember that we can `inspect` the condition with a right click in Slime.
+Remember that we can `inspect` the condition with a right click in Slime.

 ## Catching any condition - handler-case